-Once the Delug Voting Agreement becomes effective, it will continue until the earlier to occur of (a) a Deemed Liquidation Event unless, immediately upon such Deemed Liquidation Event, the Company's common stock is and remains listed on The Nasdaq Stock Market LLC, or (b) Mr. Delug's death.
+The Delug Voting Agreement became effective on June 12, 2019 and will continue until the earlier to occur of (a) a Deemed Liquidation Event unless, immediately upon such Deemed Liquidation Event, the Company's common stock is and remains listed on The Nasdaq Stock Market LLC, or (b) Mr. Delug's death.
 For purposes of the agreement, a "Deemed Liquidation Event" has the same meaning as in the Restated Voting Agreement.